 The brightness feature works on Electro-Mech LX-series scoreboards manufactured in 2012 or later.
 Older scoreboard models ignore the brightness command (and may flicker briefly in response).

-[NEW GAME] [4] - This sub-function turns off all the scoreboard displays and shows the following message on the LCD screen:
+[NEW GAME] [4] - This sub-function turns off all the digits and other indicators on the scoreboard display and shows the following message on the LCD screen: